 - Pursue a new line of inquiry; or

-- It the information significantly contributes to an open investigation.
+- If the information significantly contributes to an open investigation.

 Whistleblowers have enabled the SEC to protect investors, halt ongoing fraud, and order more than $2.7 billion in total monetary sanctions against wrongdoers.
 The largest SEC whistleblower awards to date are $114 million and $50 million.

 For more information about whistleblower rewards and bounties, contact the SEC whistleblower lawyers at Zuckerman Law at 202-262-8959.
 And click below to hear SEC whistleblower lawyer Matt Stock’s tips for SEC whistleblowers:

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award:

-Tips for Qualifying for a SEC Whistleblower Award
+Tips for Qualifying for an SEC Whistleblower Award